-- Part I general Strategic Policy Statements - Part II policies on General Principles, Environment & Amenity, Jobs & Prosperity, Strengthening Our Centres, Housing, Transport, Leisure & Community, Waste Management and Minerals - Town and District Centre Policies for Walsall Town Centre, Aldridge, Bloxwich, Brownhills, Darlaston and Willenhall - Proposals Map site allocations and designations such as Green Belt - Inset Maps details of proposals in the Town and District Centres
+- Part I general Strategic Policy Statements - Town and District Centre Policies for Walsall Town Centre, Aldridge, Bloxwich, Brownhills, Darlaston and Willenhall - Proposals Map site allocations and designations such as Green Belt - Inset Maps details of proposals in the Town and District Centres

 In 2007, the adopted UDP policies were reviewed by the Secretary of State.
-A Direction issued in December 2007 confirmed that all but four of the policies in Walsall's UDP were to be 'saved' The four policies that were not 'saved' (ENV22, ENV39, H8 and BR3) ceased to have effect from 8 March 2008.
+A Direction issued in December 2007 confirmed that all but four of the policies in Walsall's UDP were to be 'saved'7 The four policies that were not 'saved' (ENV22, ENV39, H8 and BR3) ceased to have effect from 8 March 2008.